« View All Seasons and Feast Days

 St. John

-St. John Why do we celebrate the Feast of Saint John the Apostle?
+Why do we celebrate the feast of St. John the Apostle?

-Saint John the Apostle was one of the Twelve Apostles and the “beloved disciple” of Jesus Christ.
+St. John the Apostle was one of the Twelve Apostles and the “beloved disciple” of Jesus Christ.
 He is well-known for being one of the four evangelists (or Gospel writers).
-Called by the Greeks, “the Divine,” John was a Galilean, the son of Zebedee and Salome, and younger brother of Saint James the Great.
-Saint John is the author of the Gospel of John, the three Epistles of John, and the Book of Revelation.
-The Church celebrates the Feast Day of Saint John the Apostle on December 27.
+Called by the Greeks, “the Divine,” John was a Galilean, the son of Zebedee and Salome, and younger brother of St. James the Great.
+St. John is the author of the Gospel of John, the three Epistles of John, and the Book of Revelation.
+The Church celebrates the feast day of St. John the Apostle on December 27.

 “When Jesus saw his mother, and the disciple whom he loved standing near, he said to his mother, ‘Woman, behold, your son!’
 Then he said to the disciple, ‘Behold, your mother!’
 And from that hour the disciple took her to his own home.”